GPU-Accelerated Energy-Conserving Methods for the Two-Dimensional Hyperbolized Serre-Green-Naghdi Equations: Numerical Experiments

 Figure~\ref{fig:gaussian_setup} illustrates the time evolution of the water surface elevation as the solitary wave approaches and interacts with the bathymetric feature.
 The wave undergoes complex three-dimensional deformation as it propagates over the Gaussian bump, generating a dispersive wave train behind the leading wave front.

 Following~\cite{Busto2021}, we examine the cross-section of the water height along $y = 0$ at time $t = \SI{12}{s}$.
 Figure~\ref{fig:busto_gaussian} presents this comparison.
-The apparent dip in water height near $x = 0$ is simply due to the presence of the Gaussian bump (recall that $h = \eta - b$).
+The apparent dip in water height near $x = 0$ is simply due to the presence of the Gaussian bump (recall that $h$ denotes the water height above the bathymetry $b$).

 The numerical solutions show excellent agreement, particularly in the position of the leading solitary wave and the amplitude and structure of the dispersive tail trailing behind it.
 The minor deviation visible near $x \approx 28$ arises from the periodic boundary conditions; this artifact disappears when using a larger domain or employing reflecting boundary conditions.
 This agreement validates the hyperbolic approximation of the Serre--Green--Naghdi equations and our numerical implementation for fully two-dimensional wave propagation over variable bathymetry.